dylanesque/Cheatsheets/typescript.md

 - You can create an object literal in TS using curly braces, like in JS.
 This can be limiting since you need to define every member of it at initialization time.

+  # Types vs Interfaces

+  - When deciding whether to use one or the other in a project, consider any existing styles involving them in the project, and whether or not you should be using augmentation.